OXID-eSales/developer_documentation/update/index.rst

       vendor/bin/oe-console oe:oxideshop-update-component:install-all-modules

-3. Transfer the existing configuration (module setting values, class extension chain, which modules are active) from the database to the :file:`.yml` configuration files.
+3. Transfer the existing configuration (module setting values, class extension chain, which modules are active) from the database to the :file:`.yaml` configuration files.

    .. code:: bash

       vendor/bin/oe-console oe:oxideshop-update-component:transfer-module-data

-4. Remove modules data which already presents the yml files from the database to avoid duplications and errors during the module activation.
+4. Remove modules data which already presents the yaml files from the database to avoid duplications and errors during the module activation.

    .. code:: bash